 Plants

 Dominant trees here are white cedar, yellow birch, balsam fir, black ash, and tamarack.
-Most of the area, however, is fen, which is a “quaking mat” of tight vegetation over open water.
-This is a wetland with alkaline soil fed primarily by ground water, different from bogs, which have acidic soil and are fed by rainwater.
+However, most of the area is fen, a “quaking mat” of tight vegetation over open water.
+This is a wetland with alkaline soil fed primarily by groundwater, unlike bogs, which have acidic soil and are fed by rainwater.

 The Cedar River FQA and Summary is available here.
 The FQA, or Floristic Quality Assessment, tells the story of the types and quality of flora at Cedar River Preserve.